rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 VIDEO</a>:

 1. Open a Terminal window.
-0. Install the packaging system Homebrew (https://brew.sh)
+0. Install the packaging system Homebrew (https://brew.sh) using a Ruby instance installed by default on all Macs:

    <pre>
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"